From Sonic Retro

 While most 3D games in the series have neglected the signpost, Sonic and the Black Knight decided to use one to mark the end of certain levels, though only providing the word "goal" at the end with no images of any of the characters adorning either side.
 The signpost does return in Sonic Generations and Sonic Forces at the end of stages as Classic Sonic, in conjunction with the Goal Ring for Modern Sonic.
 Crisis City and Planet Wisp in Generations even feature Challenge Acts that require Classic Sonic to juggle the signpost until it lands in the designated goal area within the time limit.
 If the signpost lands anywhere else, it will stop on Eggman's face and give the player a 5-second time penalty.

-Sonic Mania has the signpost return to its behaviour from Sonic 3 & Knuckles where it will fall from the sky after a mini-boss is defeated, allowing the player to juggle it for points and hidden Item Boxes; though in some zones such as Studiopolis Zone, the signpost will be stationed on the ground to the right of where the sub-boss was fought, showing Eggman's face, and will be sent flying when run into at a high-enough speed like in 8-bit Sonic titles.
+Sonic Mania has the signpost return to its behaviour from Sonic 3 & Knuckles where it will fall from the sky after a mini-boss is defeated, allowing the player to juggle it for points and hidden Item Boxes; though in some Zones such as Studiopolis Zone, the signpost will be stationed on the ground to the right of where the sub-boss was fought, showing Eggman's face, and will be sent flying when run into at a high-enough speed like in 8-bit Sonic titles.
 In Competition mode, the signpost is always grounded, and will display the face of the first character to reach it once it has been spun.